waiting-for-dev/devise-jwt/README.md

 end
 ```

-**Important:** You are encouraged not to reuse your application `secret_key_base` for this.
+**Important:** You are encouraged to use a secret different than your application `secret_key_base`.
 It is quite possible that some other component of your system is already using it.
 If several components share the same secret key, chances that a vulnerability in one of them has a wider impact increase.
 In rails, generating new secrets is as easy as `bundle exec rake secret`.
-Also, never share your secrets pushing it to a remote repository, better use an environment variable like in the example.
+Also, never share your secrets pushing it to a remote repository, you are better off using an environment variable like in the example.

 Currently, HS256 algorithm is the one in use.

 ### Model configuration

-You have to tell which user models you want to be authenticatable with JWT.
+You have to tell which user models you want to be able to authenticate with JWT tokens.
 For them, the authentication process will be like this:

-- A user authenticates using devise create session request (for example, through email + password).
+- A user authenticates trough devise create session request (for example, with the standard `:database_authenticatable` module).
-- If the authentication succeeds, a JWT token is dispatched to the client through the `Authorization` response header, in the form of `Bearer #{token}`
+- If the authentication succeeds, a JWT token is dispatched to the client in the `Authorization` response header, with format `Bearer #{token}`
-- The client can use that token to authenticate following requests for the same user, providing it through the `Authorization` request header, also in the form of `Bearer #{token}`
+- The client can use this token to authenticate following requests for the same user, providing it in the `Authorization` request header, also with format `Bearer #{token}`
 - When the client visits devise destroy session request, the token is revoked.

 As you see, unlike other JWT authentication libraries, here it is expected that tokens will be revoked by the server.
 I wrote about [why I think JWT revocation is needed and useful](http://waiting-for-dev.github.io/blog/2017/01/23/stand_up_for_jwt_revocation/).

-For example:
+An example configuration:

 ```ruby
 class User < ApplicationRecord